rosell-dk/webp-convert/docs/v2.0/converting/options.md

 ```
 Type:         boolean
 Default:      false
-Supported by: cwebp, vips, imagick, gmagick and imagemagick
+Supported by: cwebp, vips, imagick, gmagick, imagemagick and graphicsmagick
 ```
 Turns auto-filter on.
 This algorithm will spend additional time optimizing the filtering strength to reach a well-balanced quality.
 Unfortunately, it is extremely expensive in terms of computation.
 It takes about 5-10 times longer to do a conversion.
 A 1MB picture which perhaps typically takes about 2 seconds to convert, will takes about 15 seconds to convert with auto-filter.
 So in most cases, you will want to leave this at its default, which is off.<br><br>